cap-ntu/Morph/README.md

 ## Usage

+The easiest way to use this software is via command line.
+With this method, you do not need to configure the webserver or write the code for calling RPC.

-Submit a transcoding task by the command line interface:
+Submit a transcoding task by the command line:

 the file path of the original video file is '/home/Videos/test.mp4', specified by '-l'